 Just a form

-If your contact page consists of a form and nothing but a form, you are not serving all of your visitors.
+If your contact page consists of a form and nothing but a form, you are not serving all your visitors.
 Naturally, there will always be people that don’t understand the form.
 Provide a fallback option, like an email address or a phone number.
-Here are some reasons why people might dislike/do not understand your form:
+Here are some reasons why people might dislike/do not understand your structure:

 - Your form isn’t responsive.
 This ruins the mobile experience on your contact page.
 Labels might get lost, as a mobile browser will focus on the form fields.